-Language as of September 1, 2022.
+\Language as of September 1, 2022.

 THRESHOLD PROVISION CITATION PROVISION APPLIES TO >\$250,000 (Simplified Acquisition Threshold) Contracts for more than the simplified acquisition threshold, which is the inflation adjusted amount determined by the Civilian Agency Acquisition Council and the Defense Acquisition Regulations Council (Councils) as authorized by 41 U.S.C.
 1908, must address administrative, contractual, or legal remedies in instances where contractors violate or breach contract terms, and provide for such sanctions and penalties as appropriate.
 2 CFR 200 APPENDIX II (A) Contractor RFP/IFB Contractor RFQ Subrecipients >\$10,000 All contracts in excess of \$10,000 must address termination for cause and for convenience by the non-Federal entity including the manner by which it will be affected and the basis for settlement.
 2 CFR 200 APPENDIX II (B) Contractor RFP/IFB Contractor RFQ Subrecipients None Equal Employment Opportunity.
-Except as otherwise provided under 41 CFR Part 60, all contracts that meet the definition of "federally assisted construction contract" in 41 CFR Part 60-1,3 must include the equal opportunity clause provided under 41 CFR 60-1,4(b), in accordance with Executive Order 11246, "Equal Employment Opportunity" (30 FR 12319, 12935, 3 CFR Part, 1964-1965 Comp., p.
-339), as amended by Executive Order 11246, Relating to Equal Employment Opportunity," and implementing regulations at 41 CFR part 60, "Office of Federal Contract Compliance Programs, Equal Employment Opportunity, Department of Labor."
+Except as otherwise provided under 41 CFR Part 60, all contracts that meet the definition of "federally assisted construction contract" in 41 CFR Part 60-13 must include the equal opportunity clause provided under 41 CFR 60-14(b), in accordance with Executive Order 11246, "Equal Employment Opportunity" (30 FR 12319, 12935, 3 CFR Part, 1964-1965 Comp., p.
+339), as amended by Executive Order 11246, "Equal Employment Opportunity," and implementing regulations at 41 CFR part 60, "Office of Federal Contract Compliance Programs, Equal Employment Opportunity, Department of Labor."
 41 CFR 60-1.4 Equal opportunity clause. (b) Federally assisted construction contracts.
-(1) Except as otherwise provided, each administering agency shall require the inclusion of the following language as a condition of any grant, contract, loan, insurance, or guarantee involving federally assisted construction which is not exempt from the requirements of the equal opportunity clause: The [recipient] hereby agrees that it will incorporate or cause to be incorporated into any contract for construction work, or modification thereof, as defined in the regulations of the Secretary of Labor at 41 CFR Chapter 60, which is paid for in whole or in part with funds obtained from the Federal Government or borrowed on the credit of the Federal Government pursuant to any Federal program involving such grant, contract, loan, insurance, or guarantee, or guarantee 2 CFR 200 APPENDIX II I and 41 CFR §60-1.4(b) Contractor RFP/IFB Contractor RFQ Subrecipients
+(1) Except as otherwise provided, each administering agency shall require the inclusion of the following language as a condition of any grant, contract, loan, insurance, or guarantee involving federally assisted construction which is not exempt from the requirements of the equal opportunity clause: The [recipient] hereby agrees that it will incorporate or cause to be incorporated into any contract for construction work, or modification thereof, as defined in the regulations of the Secretary of Labor at 41 CFR Chapter 60, which is paid for in whole or in part with funds obtained from the Federal Government or borrowed on the credit of the Federal Government pursuant to any Federal program involving such grant, contract, loan, insurance, or guarantee, or undertaken pursuant to any Federal program involving such grant, contract, loan, insurance, or guarantee, or undertaken pursuant to any Federal program involving such grant, contract, loan, insurance, or guarantee, or undertaken pursuant to any Federal program involving such grant, contract, loan, insurance, or guarantee, or undertaken pursuant to any federal program involving such grant, contract, oan, insurance, or grant program involving equal opportunity clause: During the performance of this contract, the contractor agrees as follows: (1) The contractor will not discri 2 CFR 200 APPENDIX II I and 41 CFR §60-1.4(b) Contractor RFP/IFB Contractor RFQ Subrecipients